doxeylab/learn-genomics-in-linux/task2/README.md

 # ASSIGNMENT QUESTIONS

 The questions for this task are indicated by the lines starting with ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) above.
-Please submit the code you used as well as the answers to the questions.
+Please submit the code you used (when required) as well as the answers to the questions.
 Submit your assignment to a dropbox on LEARN as a .docx, .txt, or .pdf file.